Metals and Jewelry Design Master of fine arts degree

 - Metals and Jewelry Design MFA

-In this dynamic metalsmithing and jewelry design degree, you'll challenge traditional ways of thinking as you design and craft stunning works of art.
+In this dynamic jewelry master’s degree, you’ll challenge traditional ways of thinking as you design and craft stunning works of art in jewelry and metalsmithing.

 The School for American Crafts offers a Studio Residency program for students in ceramics, furniture design, glass and metals and jewelry design.
 Residence positions are limited and are awarded after the review of all applicants’ portfolios, transcripts, and references.
 An interview is required.
 Accepted residents are required to register for one independent study credit during each semester of residence.